-Louisiana has some of the country’s weakest gun laws and one of its highest gun death rates.
+Louisiana has some of the country’s weakest gun laws and has repeatedly suffered some of the highest gun death rates.
 Enacting even modest gun safety legislation would go a long way to improve community safety in the state.

-In spite of its general lack of firearm regulation, in recent years the state has enacted laws to reduce access to guns by people convicted of domestic abuse.
-In 2019, Louisiana had the sixth-highest gun death rate in the country and exported crime guns at the 19th-highest rate.
-Policies lawmakers should consider to save lives from gun violence include funding evidence-based community violence intervention programs and requiring background checks on all gun sales, enact an extreme risk protection law, and act to curb gun trafficking.
+In spite of its general lack of firearm regulation, in recent years the state has enacted laws to strengthen some protections for survivors of domestic violence.
+In 2020, Louisiana had the second-highest gun death rate in the country and exported crime guns at the 15th-highest rate.
+To save lives from gun violence, lawmakers should invest in community violence intervention programs, require background checks on all gun sales, enact an extreme risk protection law, and act to curb gun trafficking.

 What Louisiana Does Well